void

 Background

-Mimosa was a night café in Staré město that doesn't exist any more.
-In the address book of 1910 another café is listed at number 496/31: U Hvězdičky tři zlaté.
+Mimosa was a night café in Staré město that no longer exists.
+In the 1910 address book, another café is listed at number 496/31: U Hvězdičky tři zlaté.

-From february 1913 adverts reveal that Mimosa now was established on the premises[a].
-The owner was Antonín Růžicka and on offer was live music, dancing, entertainment, food and Pilsner Urquell on tap.
+From February 1913, adverts reveal that Mimosa was now established on the premises[a].
+The owner was Antonín Růžicka, and on offer were live music, dancing, entertainment, food, and Pilsner Urquell on tap.
 The establishment also advertised around-the-clock opening hours[b].

 Quote(s) from the novel